 - If anyone in our school building is diagnosed with COVID-19, we will follow the instructions of the health authorities.

 - If someone in your immediate family at home is infected with the COVID-19 disease, contact us with that information and keep your son or daughter home until advised by health authorities that it is safe to come back to school.
-TIPS will notify the school community, without using names, of the infection in the home of someone in our school.

 - We at TIPS will not allow any disparaging remarks about victims of the illness.